afrieirham/hashnode-blog/cl774l43f0228bmnvfdxw21h4.md

-# How to build mailchimp signup forms with React (or other JavaScript framework)
+# How to build mailchimp signup forms with React

 I hope I make it clear enough what this article is all about based on the title.
 But to add on the title a little more, this article will work with any frontend JavaScript framework.